almighty20/i3-dotfiles/fonts/README.md

 # Explanation
-This directory is dedicated to the storage of the fonts which I'm currently using on my system.
+This directory is to store the fonts which I'm currently using on my system.